|

 Try to keep your dog on a structured schedule for feeding and walks.
 It’s also helpful to schedule undistracted one-on-one time with your pet so they feel comfortable and connected with you.

-Invest in enrichment toys to keep your pet engaged when you aren’t around.
+Invest in enrichment toys to keep your pet entertained when you’re away.
 Kongs and snuffle mats are fan favorites.

 Use positive reinforcement

-Focus on positive reinforcement rather than punishments when training an aggressive dog.
+Focus on positive reinforcement rather than punishment when training an aggressive dog.

 Dogs have the emotional processing and cognitive skills of a small toddler.
 Their unwanted behavior is a response to feeling scared— and they can’t tell you what’s wrong.